conan-io/conan-io.github.io/_posts/2016-01-25-docker-and-conan:-automated-multi-compiler-packager.markdown

 {% endhighlight %}

 In each container conan will detect the right compiler and compiler version.
-The conan local storage directory *~/.conan/data* is shared, so the containers will write the result in the same place.
+Your host computer conan local storage directory *~/.conan/data* is shared, so the containers will write the result in the same place.

 When it finishes I can upload the generated packages to **conan.io** and make them available to the community: